txemagon/maintenance/README.md

 Where _do_ executes commands whithout interactive shell (you can not feed input on remote computers), but has better perfomance than the _install_ family.

-May you'll want to do:
+May be you'll want to do:

 ```bash
 i@gnu$ ./remote_do maneuvers/shutdown